 In the Power & Light District, sports nuts and athletes will love The College Basketball Experience, where you can literally get in the game and put your hooping skills to the test, or pay homage to the sport’s greats at the National Collegiate Basketball Hall of Fame.
 At the far end of the line, you’ll find incredible, internationally recognized exhibits at Union Station, the perfect way to spend an afternoon in KC.

 While meetings can take up most of the day, eating is always on the schedule.
 Thankfully, some of the most popular (and delicious) restaurants can be found right along the streetcar line.
 If your group is in the mood for Kansas City barbecue, try out Fiorella’s Jack Stack Barbecue in the Crossroads Arts District, a local favorite known for its expansive menu.
-Sushi on the mind?
-Swing by Nara, also in the Crossroads, for a fresh roll or two, plus other staple dishes from a variety of cuisines.

 You’ll find quickly that the toughest part of dining along the streetcar line is deciding which tremendous restaurant to choose from.
 801 Chophouse in the Power & Light District has what you need if you’re in search of a more upscale atmosphere, making it ideal for client dinners and special occasions.

 Meanwhile, Anton’s makes KC proud with its top-notch steak selections.
 Just across the street from the Union Station stop is Crown Center, where you'll find One East Urban Bar & Kitchen, the perfect place to sample locally brewed and distilled libations alongside pairings of New American fare, all in The Westin Kansas City at Crown Center.

 Happy Hour Hotspots